Skip links

 What are the Key Factors That Cause a Car Crash?

 Research has shown that driving while exhausted can be just as dangerous as driving drunk.
-A lack of sleep or poor quality sleep can make you tired, impair your concentration and increase the risk of accidents.
-Sleep deprivation is linked to negative impacts on health, mood and cognitive performance in general. these habit is make causes of car accident
+A lack of sleep or poor quality sleep can make you tired, impair your concentration, and increase the risk of accidents.
+Sleep deprivation is linked to negative impacts on health, mood, and cognitive performance in general. this habit is the cause of car accidents

 Driver fatigue is the most common cause of car crashes.
 It can lead to several different problems, such as: